federicocarboni/scarpet-ls/README.md

 Not all built-in functions can be autocompleted or show documentation.

+Global variables are handled somewhat inconsistently and will not autocomplete most of the time.

 Most of the language server protocol is not implemented, e.g. formatter, signature help...